AngeloGalav/NGINX-OPA-Authz/README.md

 Includes SSL support using dummy certs from CNAF.

+You can find another implementation of the proposed PoC using a sidecar [here](https://github.com/AngeloGalav/NGINX-OPA-Authz/tree/sidecar_version).

 ## Architecture
 This scheme follows a simple user request using our system